A Coupled Markov Chain Approach to Credit Risk Modeling: The Model

-The methodology suggested in \cite{KP07} describes joint rating transitions of companies with different rating classes belonging to different industry sectors, such that \begin{enumerate} \item migrations of companies having the same credit rating are dependent; \item evolution of companies through credit ratings are dependent; \item every individual migration is governed by a Markovian matrix, which is the same for all the companies. \end{enumerate}

-The model assumes that the rating process of each debtor is Markov with identical rating transition matrix and that these processes are coupled in such a way that they are statistically dependent through their common dependence on systematic factors.
-The specification of this dependency structure can be seen as the main contribution of the model.

-Note that there is some empirical evidence hinting to the fact that the Markov assumption of credit ratings does not always hold (see \cite{Altm98, LaSk02, NiPe00}).
-Nevertheless this assumption is implicit in most of the popular credit risk models (also in the structural models) since it greatly simplifies the analysis.
-As the assumption does not seem to be \emph{too wrong} (as shown in \cite{KiLa06}), we do not consider more complicated models.
+A company $n$ is fully characterized by its rating $x_n^t$ at time $t$ as well as its industry sector $s(n)$.
+Denote by $S \in \Nd$ the number of different industry sectors in the model, i.e. $s(n) \in \set{1,\ldots, S}$ for all $n \in \set{1, \ldots, N}$.
+Note that the sectoral classification can be replaced by any arbitrary discrete classification scheme without structurally changing the model.
+Possible alternative classifications could, for example, include size or geographic origin of the company.

-Let $p_{i,j}$ be the probability of transition within one year from the $i$-th credit rating to the $j$-th.
-In particular, $p_{i,M+1}$ is the probability that a debtor who is currently rated with $i$-th credit rating defaults by the end of the year.
-The $M\times (M+1)$ transition matrix $P=(p_{i,j})$ can be estimated using one of the various techniques proposed in literature for this purpose and is also reported by the rating companies themselves.
-Since we are mainly concerned with the coupling of the rating processes we assume the matrix $P$ to be given.
+Let $p_{i,j}$ be the probability that a company in rating class $i$ at the beginning of a time period ends up in rating class $j$ at the end of the period.
+In particular, $p_{i,M+1}$ is the probability that a debtor who is currently rated with $i$-th credit rating defaults within the next period.
+The $M\times (M+1)$ transition matrix $P=(p_{i,j})$ can be estimated using one of the various techniques proposed in literature and is also reported by the rating agencies themselves.
+Since we are mainly concerned with the coupling of the rating processes, we assume the matrix $P$ to be known.

-Consider $X(t)$, $t\geq 1$, a discrete-time Markov chain evolving in the state space $\{ 1, 2, \dots, M+1 \} $ governed by the probabilities $p_{i,j}$, whose absorbing state is $M+1$.
-Suppose the evolution of the total portfolio is modeled by a multi-dimensional random process $X^t=(X_1^t, \dots, X_N^t)$ whose components evolve like $X(t)$, but are dependent.
-Denote by $s(n)$ the industry sector of firm $n$.

-Since $X_n^t$ is modeled as time-homogeneous Markov process, it would suffice to look at the transition from time $t=1$ to time $t=2$ and we could therefore drop the index $t$ for the description of the probabilistic model.
-However, because we need the time index $t$ in the portfolio selection models in Section \ref{sec:spreads} and \ref{sec:portOpt}, we will keep the subscript to have consistent notations throughout the paper.